Healthy Homes Assessment Pauatahanui

 Home Assessments Pauatahanui for Rental Properties

-There are many things you should look for when conducting the home assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
+There are numerous things you should look for during an house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
 A few examples are:

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling could be significant for landlords and property managers.
-For specialist advice get in touch today to schedule your rental properties home evaluation.
+The repercussions of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be extremely costly for property owners and landlords.
+For professional guidance, contact us now and schedule your rental property home assessment.

 home assessments for rental properties